Edited by: Keri Stooksbury

 Thankfully, Virgin Points are pretty easy to come by.
-Currently, American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy points all transfer to Virgin Atlantic at varying rates.
-Further, there is a Virgin Atlantic co-branded Mastercard from Bank of America that has a fluctuating sign-up bonus.
+Currently, it is an AmexTravel.com partner, Chase travel partner, Citi ThankYou travel partner, and Marriott Bonvoy travel partner.
+Further, there is a Virgin Atlantic co-branded Mastercard from Bank of America.

 After a 5 year hiatus, United officially returned to JFK in 2021 to operate a route between LAX (and SFO) starting with 5 times weekly and increasing up to 2 times per day.

 The flights are serviced by United’s fleet of 767-300 that features 46 Polaris business class seats, 22 Premium Plus seats, 43 extra-legroom Economy Plus seats, and 56 regular economy seats.